* Latest "Flood" in the News *

 Do not use flood water to wash dishes, brush teeth or wash and prepare food.
 Always wash your hands with soap and water if you have been in contact with floodwater.
 Avoiding walking or driving through flooded areas and standing water.
 Even the smallest amount of water can bring about significant dangers.

-Pakistan crisis - World Health Organization (WHO)
+Hospital emergency response checklist - World Health Organization (WHO)

 Drought and food insecurity in the greater Horn of Africa